zahypeti/sudoku/README.md

 # sudoku

-A Python implementation of a sudoku solver, using my own 6D boolean array data structure as well as my `_quick_fill` and recursion strategies.
+A Python 3 implementation of a sudoku solver, using my own 6D boolean array data structure as well as my `_quick_fill` and recursion strategies.

+## Prerequisites

+You'll need the following Python packages installed.
+- `pip`
+- `setuptools`
+- `numpy`

 ## Usage